Get E-Book

 };

-Node exposes enough metadata to inspect part of the loaded module graph.
-The module.children array tracks modules first loaded through a given module.
-Following children recursively can reveal cycles, but it is not a complete static dependency graph.
-In practice, developers more often trace the require() chain from the observed undefined export back to the cycle.
+Node also gives you some graph metadata. module.children tracks modules first loaded through a given module.
+Following children can help reveal cycles, but it is not a full static dependency graph.
+In practice, the fastest debugging path is usually to trace the require() chain from the undefined value back to the cycle.

 require.resolve()

-require.resolve() runs the same resolution algorithm as Module._resolveFilename, but it stops after finding the resolved path.
-It does not load, compile, or execute the module.
+require.resolve() runs the same resolution algorithm as require(), then stops after finding the path.
+It does not load, compile, or run the module.

 js